thealternatedev/crypto/README.md

 # crypto
-Open Source Language created with javascript based off assembly.
+Not fast, Open Source Language created with javascript based off assembly.

 # Examples
 All Examples can be seen in the examples folder or select a example from this list: